-- 16.02.5 The integrity of archaeological resources can be maintained by adopting archaeological zoning by-laws under Section 34 of the Planning Act or other similar provisions, to prohibit any land use activity or the erection of buildings or structures on land which is a site of a significant archaeological resource. - 16.02.6 The Municipality shall have regard for the conservation of all significant cultural heritage resources during the undertaking of municipal public works or environmental assessment projects.
-When necessary, satisfactory measures and/or heritage impact assessments will be required to mitigate any adverse impact to significant resources as outlined by the heritage conservation policies contained within this Plan. - 16.02.7 Council shall ensure adequate archaeological assessment and consult appropriate government agencies, including the Ministry of Tourism, Culture and Sport and the Cemeteries Regulation Unit of the Ministry of Small Business and Consumer Services, when an identified marked or unmarked cemetery is affected by land use development.
-The provisions under the Ontario Heritage Act and the Cemeteries Act shall apply. - 16.02.8 A qualified marine archaeologist is required to conduct archaeological assessments in water. - 16.02.9 Council shall protect and enhance the distinguishing qualities and character of cultural heritage landscapes. - 16.02.10 In accordance with Section 27 of the Ontario Heritage Act, the municipal clerk shall maintain a register of all property designated under Part IV and Part V of the Ontario Heritage Act.
-This register may also contain properties that have heritage conservation easements placed upon them and properties that are not designated, but which are considered by Council to be of cultural heritage value or interest. - 16.02.11 Council shall participate, wherever feasible, in the conservation of cultural heritage resources by conserving and mitigating impacts to all significant cultural heritage resources, when undertaking public works. - 16.09.12 Council may conserve the integrity of archaeological resources by adopting zoning by-laws under section 34(1) 3.3 of the Planning Act S.O.1996, to prohibit any land use activities, and the erection of buildings and structures which is a site of a significant archaeological resource.
+- 17.3.1 Pursuant to the Ontario Heritage Act Council may by by-law, and in consultation with the municipal heritage committee, if one has been established: - a) Designate properties to be of cultural heritage value or interest; - Define the municipality, or any area or areas within the municipality as an area to be examined for designation as a heritage conservation district; and - Designate the municipality, or any area or areas within the municipality, as a heritage conservation district. - 16.02.917.3.2 Council shall protect and enhance the distinguishing qualities and character of cultural heritage landscapes. - 16.02.1017.3.3 In accordance with Section 27 of the Ontario Heritage Act, the The municipal clerk shall maintain a register of all property heritage properties which will include properties that have been designated under Part IV and Part V of the Ontario Heritage Act.
+This register may also contain properties that have heritage conservation easements placed upon them, and properties that are have not been or cannot be designated, but which are considered by Council municipal council considers to be of cultural heritage value or interest. - 17.3.4 Pursuant to Section 28 of the Ontario Heritage Act the municipality may establish a Municipal Heritage Committee to advise and assist council on matters related to Parts IV or Part V of the Act.
+Council may wish to expand the role of the committee to advise and assist Council on other matters of cultural heritage conservation. - 17.3.5 Council shall not permit development and site alteration on adjacent lands to protected heritage property except where the proposed development and site alteration has been evaluated and it has been demonstrated that the heritage attributes of the protected heritage property will be conserved. - 16.02.1117.3.6 Council participate, wherever feasible, in the conservation of cultural heritage resources by conserving and mitigating impacts to allshall encourage the protection of public views and sightlines to significant cultural heritage resources, when undertaking public worksthrough the development of area-specific community design guidelines. - 16.09.12 Council may conserve the integrity of archaeological resources by adopting zoning by-laws under section 34(1) 3.3 of the Planning Act S.O.1996, to prohibit any land use activities, and the erection of buildings and structures which is a site of a significant archaeological resource.